-When we launched Flare last year we promised that the next release would focus on a Python API.
-This exciting advancement will be present in Flare 2.0 (due for release May 2018).
-Using the new version of Flare will give you the opportunity to create custom workflows, new dialoqs, new tab menus, and add items to the existing menu structure.
-Flare 2.0 is not just about the API though – we’ve significantly improved the application on all levels, from data structures to surface visualization.
-In this talk we will walk you through the new API, demonstrating just some of the many possibilities it opens up and take a look at some of the new features and enhanced capabilities that make Flare 2.0 a major new force in structure-based design.
+When we launched Flare last year we promised that we were aiming to develop the best structure-based drug design application available.
+The release of Flare V2 brings us closer to that goal.
+In addition to major new scientific capabilities such as electrostatic complementarity calculations and ensemble docking, the new Python API will give you the opportunity to create custom workflows, new dialoqs, new tab menus, and add items to the existing menu structure.
+We’ve significantly improved the application on all levels, from data structures to surface visualization.
+In this talk we will walk you through the new Flare demonstrating just some of the many possibilities it opens up and take a look at some of the new features and enhanced capabilities that make Flare V2 a major new force in structure-based design.

 The rise in antibiotic resistance and persistence is becoming increasingly important within the health and agricultural sectors, and finding solutions to these problems has a very high priority.
 Indole is an aromatic molecule with multiple and diverse signalling roles.
 Among the bacteria it regulates biofilm formation, virulence and response to a variety of stresses including the action of some antibiotics.
 Interfering with indole signalling could potentially provide a route for enhancing the activity of these antibiotics.
 However, indole signalling in bacteria remains poorly understood and a better understanding of its mechanism is of a great importance.
 Our group at the University of Cambridge is investigating the mechanism of indole action using E. coli as a model organism.
 One interesting recent discovery is a correlation between the effect of indole on the cytoplasmic pH of E. coli, and the ability of the bacterium to survive antibiotic stress.
 A recent study (Bartek et al, 2017) has proposed that antibiotics kill their target cells by increasing their cytoplasmic pH.
 Since indole acts to decrease the cytoplasmic pH, it seems likely that this explains at least some protection against antibiotics.
 Our collaboration with Cresset Discovery Services for the past year has been focused on identifying potential effective but non-toxic compounds that interfere with indole action, with an aim to develop a combination therapy for increasing the efficacy of some antibiotics.